Media in Syria: Film

-The Syrian film industry is state-run by the Ministry of Culture, which controls production through the National Organization for Cinema.
-The industry is largely propaganda based, focusing on Syria's successes in agriculture, health, transportation and infrastructure.
+The Syrian film industry was state-run by the Ministry of Culture, which controlled production through the National Organization for Cinema.
+The industry largely propaganda based, focusing on Ba'athist Syria's successes in agriculture, health, transportation and infrastructure.

 Radio

 First radio service began in 1941 in Syria.
-There are over 4 million radios in Syria.
-They tend to broadcast music, ads and stories relating to culture.
+As of 2012, there were over 4 million radios in Syria.
+They tended to broadcast music, ads and stories relating to culture.